57royyy/cylinder-LEDs-matrix-/description of the mechanical part.md

 •	And how to blur the light to have a uniform pixel for the light.

-For the global structure we had 2 possibilities: a square or a circle around the pillar.
-We choose the circular one because, even if it were theoretically more difficult to create the sketch, the final aesthetic would be better.
-Furthermore, with the square, the pixel on the corners would have been an issue to program them.
-We work on a quarter of circle but when the quarter is usable, we will juts print it 3 more and assemble it.
+We work on a quarter of circle but when the quarter is usable, we will juST print it 3 more and assemble it.

 The structure is divided 2 parts: